 Attendees were encouraged to share their thoughts on housing opportunities and challenges for the Town.
 Two participants identified a bias toward conservation (rather than development) in the Town.
-From a positive perspective, multiple attendees shared interest in the promotion of revising the Town's land use regulations to promote more low-impact forms of densification, such as accessory units and duplexes.

-Transportation limitations were mentioned twice, with the lack of public transit options being cited as a key barrier--though a committee is currently consideration options.
-Still, there were many suggestions for the Town to promote incremental, distributed density, and to leverage the successes of recent projects (from Habitat for Humanity, the Sudbury Housing Authority, and private developers) to build community support.
+Multiple attendees shared interest in the promotion of revising the Town's land use regulations to promote low-impact forms of densification, such as accessory units and duplexes.
+Transportation limitations were mentioned twice; the lack of public transit options being cited as a key barrier.
+There were many suggestions for the Town to promote incremental, distributed density, and to leverage the successes of recent projects (from Habitat for Humanity, the

+Sudbury Housing Authority, and private developers) to build community support.
 Robert Lieberman, Marilyn Tromer, Cheryl Wallace, and Janet Cowan were in attendance.